EveripediaNetwork/Everipedia/TechnicalWhitepaper110.md

-The Everipedia Network will be a system of smart contracts on the EOS platform, so users will not be running full nodes of the Everipedia Network.
+The EPN will be a system of smart contracts on the EOS platform, so users will not be running full nodes of the Everipedia Network.
 This means users cannot vote on software updates by updating their client software as they do in Bitcoin or Ethereum.
 Instead, a trustless on-chain consensus process must be designed for deployment of new updates.